jcj7292/sead/_members/yisheng-lu.md

   email: lyisheng@vt.edu
 ---

-Yisheng Lu is a Ph.D. student enrolled in Fall 2025, currently works as a Research Assistant at the SEAD Lab.
+Yisheng Lu is a Ph.D. student enrolled in Fall 2025, currently works as a Teaching and Research Assistant at the SEAD Lab.
 Prior to this, he received his B.Eng. degree in Mechanical Engineering from Huaqiao University, P.R.
 China and his M.Sc. degree in Mechanical Engineering from National University of Singapore.
 His research focuses on machine learning optimization, digital twins, and their applications to additive manufacturing processes, with particular emphasis on laser powder bed fusion (LPBF).

 #### Education
 M.Sc. in Mechanical Engineering, National University of Singapore, 2022–2024 <br>